What are the main risks to the safety and quality of water in my well?

-It is recommended that you test your well water at least once a year for microbioligical contamination and every three years for chemial contamination.
+It is recommended that you test your well water at least once a year for microbiological contamination and every three years for chemical contamination.

 No, it does not mean it is safe to drink.
 Some contaminants such as E. coli may not cause your water to be discoloured.
 It is advisable to get your well tested once per year (ideally during poor weather conditions).

 If your water is occasionally or frequently discoloured it may be an indication that your well is contaminated from time to time.
 It is advisable to get your well tested the next time it becomes discoloured and consider boiling that water until you are sure it is safe.

 Just because the usual householders are not getting sick, doesn't mean that the well is safe.
 Visitors may be more susceptible to low level contamination because they may not have developed immunity to the infectious organisms that may be in your well.